onecompiler/tutorials/cpp/oops/oops.md

 ## 2. Encapsulation

 Encapsulation is a mechanism to protect private hidden from other users.
 It wraps the data and methods as a single bundle. `private` is the keyword used to declare the variables or methods as private.
+You can make public `set` and `get` methods to access private variables.

 ## 3. Abstraction